Making a booking

 Please don't send or bring fleece to the mill without a booking

-Unfortunately, we have a waiting list of over a year, so please plan ahead and contact us to make a booking as soon as you can.
+Unfortunately, we usually have a waiting list of over a year, with the shearing period of the following year frequently fully booked, so please plan ahead and contact us to make a booking as soon as you can.
 (We realise that this means you may be making a booking while the fleece is still attached to the alpaca - or even yet to grow - so you won't have an exact weight, but an estimate is fine.)
+We now require a completed booking form for every booking, even from repeat customers.
+Once received, we will confirm the booking and if necessary, send an invoice for your deposit.

 Although we work very hard to try to keep to the target dates for processing that we've agreed with you, please note that this isn’t always possible (for example, if an important piece of machinery is unexpectedly out of action and we need to arrange repair).
 So if there's a specific date that you need your yarn by, please let us know when you make your booking and we will do our very best to meet this date.
 Please also advise us of any changes you need to make to your booking as soon as possible.